2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/razor/contextattributes.md

+---
+uid: Specs.DynamicCode.ContextAttributes
+---

-# @Edit.ContextAttributes(...)
-Method in Razor / .net
+# ContextAttributes in Razor-Output

 ## Purpose / Description
 Technically the entire Edit-UI is JavaScript based, so all the buttons, events etc. are client side scripts.

 These scripts need to know what _Context_ they are in, meaning which DNN-Module, which 2sxc-App, which Zone, permissions etc.

+## How it works
+The `Edit.ContextAttributes(...)` is always used inside an HTML-tag and will add some attributes with JSON.
+Any buttons or actions inside that tag will then find this information, and assume that it is has precendence over the global information.

+## What do You need to do?
-By default, this context is already provided by the environment, but sometimes a _new context_ must provide overrides.
-This is rare, but important, for example using [inner-content][inner-content].
+By default, this context is already provided by the 2sxc-environment, but sometimes a _new context_ must provide overrides.
+For example using [inner-content][inner-content].

-So the `ContextAttributes` will provide this information in some hidden html.
+For this you need the `Edit.ContextAttributes` - see [docs here](xref:ToSic.Sxc.Web.IInPageEditingSystem.ContextAttributes(ToSic.Sxc.Data.IDynamicEntity,System.String,System.String,System.String,System.Nullable{System.Guid})).

 ## How to use